 Proactive Property Maintenance: Protecting Assets, Preserving Income, and Preventing Vacancies

-Proactive maintenance is the opposite of improvisation.
-It is a repeatable way to keep a home stable so repairs are scheduled rather than forced.
+We built our approach at PMI James River around one idea: proactive maintenance is the opposite of improvisation.
+It is a repeatable way to keep a home stable so repairs are scheduled instead of forced.

 Table of Contents